BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-While it possible to run a node on a rented server, this partially places the node in the control of a third party and introduces privacy risks.
+A hosted node is when a user runs their own node on a trusted third-party server.
+This puts full trust in the third-party that they will not tamper with your block data.
+This also exposes your transaction history to them, which which is a potential privacy risk.

 </div>